Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

+In Sec.~\ref{sec:s2higherorder} we will use the Hurwitz multiplicity formula in Eq.~\eqref{eq:mchar} to compute the higher-order small $x$-expansions of $S_2$ .
+In Sec.~\ref{sec:vNresummation} we will resum the partitions in the expression for appropriate transfer matrix elements (Eq.~\eqref{eq:expsum}) in order to compute the mean of the von Neumann entropy.

-\subsection{Small-$x$ expansion for $S_2$}
+\subsection{Small--$x$ expansion for $S_2$}

-We can now use the expansions in terms of simple Hurwitz number \eqref{eq:TexpHurw} and the explicit formulas (\ref{eq:mchar}, \ref{eq:expsum}) involving characters to compute the coefficients $a_{N,k,\ell}$ for a few larger values of $\ell$.
+We can now use the expansions in terms of Hurwitz multiplicities \eqref{eq:TexpHurw} and the explicit formulas (\ref{eq:mchar}, \ref{eq:expsum}) involving characters to compute the coefficients $a_{N,k,\ell}$ (Eq.~\eqref{eq:S2_part_fun}) for a few larger values of $\ell$.
 Given a sufficiently large table of values for $a_{N,k,\ell}$, we can determine its explicit form analytically via interpolation.
-We start writing
+We start by writing